Nietzsche and Asian Thought: Reception

 Alexander Reynolds, whose review of Nietzsche and Asian Thought appeared in the Bulletin of the School of Oriental and African Studies, considers the task of a philosophical dialogue between East and West to be one of great importance, but felt that the work offered little to contribute to this goal.
 For him, Sprung's piece reveals the lack of interest Nietzsche truly had in Asia, while Nietzsche's reception in Asia can only really be spoken of in Japan, which can be accounted for by Japan's westernization more so than anything else.
 Reynolds also sees philosophical and philological problems with attempts to offer comparisons between Nietzsche and certain Asian figures.
-He concludes that, if Nietzsche was to play any part in the covergence of eastern and western philosophy, "it will not be by grace of our elaborating desperately and incredibly on his sporadic Orientalist velleities".
+He concludes that, if Nietzsche was to play any part in the convergence of eastern and western philosophy, "it will not be by grace of our elaborating desperately and incredibly on his sporadic Orientalist velleities".

 Kathleen Marie Higgins sees Nietzsche and Asian Thought as filling a gap in Nietzsche scholarship.
 She praises the plurality of contributors, despite the fact that the work was prepared primarily for a Western audience, and is also complimentary of the way in which "the volume's comparative essays attempt to do justice to the dissimilarities of both context and concept in cases where Nietzsche's ideas appear prima facie to resemble those of particular Eastern thinkers", thus rendering "more striking the real similarities between Nietzsche's thought and Asian ideas."
 She criticises the absence of an essay on Nietzsche's reception in India, but conceded that it was perhaps not comparable to his reception in China or Japan.
 She concludes by saying that "As a work in comparative philosophy, Nietzsche and Asian Thought is exemplary.
 Its comparative approach is incisive yet accessible.
 I consider it a 'must read' for English-speaking Nietzsche scholars and comparativists alike."